maxmakesmagic/ormos/archive/en/articles/archive/feature/2021/05/booster-fun-modern-horizons-2-2021-05-21.md

 "*Magic* frames have come a long way from the retro stylings," said Daniel.
 "Trying to shove things back into that box can be troublesome."

-The foil-etching process also presented an interesting twist when dealing with older cards.
+Traditional foil retro frame cards also presented an interesting twist when dealing with older cards.
 During the foiling process, there is what's called a white under-print plate, or simply a WUP.
 Specific elements of the card are under-printed with different values of white ink to create the visual textures within the frame and illustration.
-In the early days of *Magic*, we didn't have custom WUP treatments for artwork, so on foil-etched retro frame cards, the foil effects don't show inside the art box itself.
+In the early days of *Magic*, we didn't have custom WUP treatments for artwork, so on traditional foil retro frame cards, the foil effects don't show inside the art box itself.
+(Foil-etched treatment will be visible over the entire frame and art of the card for foil-etched retro frame cards.)

 (If you want to learn more about this process, check out Tom Wänerstrand's article on [how we build cards](https://magic.wizards.com/en/articles/archive/feature/building-card-2018-06-29).)